aguilar1x/aguilar1x/README.md

  # **Hi there!
 I'm Matias Aguilar 👋**

-- 🌱 Web3 and Blockchain enthusiast
+- 🌱 Web3 and Blockchain enthusiast.
-- 🌐 Open-source contributor
+- 🌐 Open-source contributor.
-- 💻 I have 1 year of experience in Backend and a little in Frontend
+- 💻 I have 1 year of experience in Backend and a little in Frontend.
+- 📁 Learning Contratcts in Cairo and Stellar Ecosystems.
+- 🏗️ Maintainer in RevolutionaryFarmers and StarShop.

 ---